- Sep. 4, 2019

 The Bank will provide the applicant with a specified form of a Letter of Intent, and the applicant should fill it in.

-A Commercial Register that officially confirms registration of incorporation or any document similar thereto.
+A Commercial Register that officially confirms registration of incorporation or a copy thereof, or any document similar thereto.

 If the address of the applicant's head office is not provided in the Commercial Register, please inform the Bank in advance.

-Documents to be submitted by the applicant certifying the power and the signature of the representative of the applicant.
+Documents to be submitted by the applicant certifying the power and the signature of the authorized signatory of the applicant.

 A written agreement to provide information requested by the Bank.
 The letter is necessary when the Bank has determined that the applicant is a "securities clearing and settlement system" as defined in the "Requirements for Establishing Direct Participants' Accounts and Customers' Accounts and Requirements for Approval as Indirect Participants and Foreign Indirect Participants in the JGB Book-Entry System."